General Handicapping Information

 weather conditions.
 It is expressed as strokes taken to one decimal place, and is based on yardage and other obstacles

-(such as bunkers and water hazards) to the extent that they affect the scoring ability of a scratch golfer.
+(such as bunkers and penalty areas) to the extent that they affect the scoring ability of a scratch golfer.

 A 'Scratch Golfer' is a theoretical construct used in rating golf courses.
 A scratch golfer would have a playing handicap of